Greek Yogurt Zucchini Bread

 3. Muffins: Prepare batter as instructed.
 Grease a 12-count muffin pan or use liners.
 Fill with batter all the way to the top.
 Bake for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, lower the oven temperature to 350°F (177°C) and continue to bake for an additional 13-14 minutes or until a toothpick inserted in the middle comes out clean.
 Allow to cool in the pan for 5 minutes before serving.
 Makes about 10-12 muffins.

-4. Yogurt: I use plain nonfat Greek yogurt.
-You can use low fat or full fat instead.
+6. Yogurt: I use plain 2% or nonfat Greek yogurt.
 Vanilla or honey flavors would work wonderfully here!

-5. Zucchini: If your zucchini is extra wet, give it a few blots before adding to the batter.
+7. Zucchini: If your zucchini is extra wet, blot it a bit before adding to the batter.

 sally mckenney headshot purple shirt.